Avishek0001/Avishek0001/README.md

 - Proficiency in React.js for building dynamic user interfaces for frontend Development.
 - Currently spending the majority of time building full-stack web app projects based on MERN.
 - Knowledgeable in Java for added versatility
-- Proficient in MySQL for relational database management
+- Proficient in MySQL for relational database management and use MongoDB (no SQL database) for full-stack projects

 - Worked as a Full-Stack Developer Intern in QuarterStack Technology.